santos-erick/santos-erick/README.md

 Hey there, welcome!

 My name is Erick and I am a dedicated Internet Systems student who is excited to take my first steps into the world of Front-end.
-Currently, I am in a career transition to the programming area and have knowledge in HTML, CSS, Javascript and React.js
+Currently, I am in a career transition to the programming area and have knowledge in HTML, CSS and Javascript.

 💞️ I love alternative rock, volleyball and good gastronomy.